 Continuing from part 2 on how attachment styles feel and react.
-After a break-up, it can feel like an avoidant lost feelings because many avoidants start deactivating and processing the break-up before actually breaking up.
-This is so hard to understand or wrap your mind around if you have an anxious attachment style.
+When an avoidant ex starts to deactivate or emotionally detach, it does feel like they lost feelings.
 It feels unnatural to someone with an anxious attachment to have an amazing connection and suddenly lose all feelings.

 They feel rejected and abandoned and this prompts an anxious person to go into protest behaviour.
 Protest behaviour is any aggressive or passive aggressive action that tries to get an ex’s attention/response/reaction with the intention of getting them to understand your pain, reestablish connection or get back together.

 1. Overcontact: Incessant texting, calling, sending angry texts etc.